Amanbig/blog_app/README.md

 # Blog Explorer

 A Flutter application that fetches and displays a list of blogs using a API.
 The app supports features such as searching for blogs, favoriting blog posts, and refreshing the list of blogs.
-It also integrates with Hive for local storage and uses environment variables for API configuration.

 ## Features